 G. Administrative Fee.
-The County's administrative fee for administering the SID will be no less than one percent and no more than the statutory maximum (currently two percent).
+The County's administrative fee for administering the SID will be no more than the statutory maximum (currently two percent).
+The administrative fee is intended to offset actual County costs to administer the SID beyond the expenses covered in Section F, above.